THE THUNDERBIRDS

 "The Redefinition of Chamber Music"

-4 musicians from 4 nations who, with breathtaking joy of playing, unite Beethoven, Beatles, Nirvana, and Dire Straits in a classical string quartet, redefining the term "chamber music.
+Four musicians from four nations unite breathtaking joy of playing and an unrestrained, note-free performance that blends Beethoven, the Beatles, and Dire Straits within a classical string quartet — redefining the very concept of “chamber music.”

 "LEGENDS" — Legendary from Mozart to Queen